UM the First International Degree in Sustainable Development

 A capstone project consisting of a single module worth 30 ECTS credits.

-During this phase, students work collaboratively with their peers, faculty members, and external partners (such as companies or organizations) on a real-world challenge related to sustainable development, grounded in the student’s original field of study.
+During this phase, students work collaboratively with their peers, faculty, and external partners (such as companies or organizations) on a real-world challenge related to sustainable development, grounded in the student’s original field of study.

 A unique educational model

 The CHARM-EU degree is student-centered, empowering students to take an active role in their own learning.
-Based on solving real-world problems, the program will provide students with opportunities throughout their studies to collaborate with international students and civil society actors on addressing concrete societal challenges related to sustainable development.
+Based on real-world problem-solving, the program will provide students with opportunities throughout their studies to collaborate with international students and civil society actors on addressing concrete societal challenges related to sustainable development.

-It also implements an innovative competency-based assessment method, featuring individual mentoring throughout the program and regular feedback on students’ performance and the steps they need to take to improve.
+It also implements an innovative competency-based assessment method, featuring individual mentoring throughout the program and regular feedback on students’ performance and the steps they can take to improve.

 Who is eligible to apply?